 Each student checking out La Vida gear must pay a \$20 cash equipment deposit the first night of the trip during gear check out.
 If all equipment is returned in satisfactory condition, the deposit will be returned before the group returns to Gordon from the La Vida Base Camp.
-The cost of any damaged/rented equipment will be taken out of this fee.
+The cost of any lost/damaged/rented individual or group equipment will be taken out of this fee.